dioney/adminpure/README.md

 <script src="assets/functions.js"></script>
 ```

-It`s Works!
+Its Works!
 Customize your theme in `assets/style.css` file.

 ## Using Packages and Read Documentation